 The VLP has an active self-represented uncontested divorce program that assists many women and men whose lives are at a standstill because of a relationship that has broken down.
 Most are referred to the VLP by the Office of the Self-Represented in Supreme Court.
-Others learn about the VLP clinic from other legal service providers.

 Wills and Health Care Proxies